Amutheezan/amutheezan.github.io/_projects/2022-07-29-paratransit.md

 ---
 ### 📌 Key Contributions

-* Focus on a real-world paratransit operations where riders book trips in advance with time flexibility but expect tight pickup time windows at booking time
+* Focused on a real-world paratransit scenario where riders book trips in advance with time flexibility but expect confirmed tight pickup windows at booking time
 * Introduced a novel problem formulation: the Offline Vehicle Routing Problem with Online Bookings, which blends the scalability of Offline VRP with the real-time responsiveness of Dynamic VRP
 * Developed a Deep Reinforcement Learning–based policy that learns to assign optimal time windows under demand uncertainty and booking-time constraints
 * Integrated an anytime VRP solver to incrementally refine and improve route plans between bookings, enabling better long-term efficiency